Warren P. Mason: Family and education

 Mason was born in Colorado Springs, Colorado, on September 28, 1900, to Kate Sagendorph Mason and Edward Luther Mason, a school principal and insurance salesman.
 Both his mother and father graduated from the University of Michigan around 1890.
 His father died when he was fifteen.
 His elder brother, Edward Sagendorph Mason, became a notable economist.

 Mason obtained a B.Sc. in electrical engineering from the University of Kansas in 1921.
 He continued his education part-time after this at Columbia University, obtaining an M.A. in 1924 and a Ph.D. in 1928, both in physics.

 Mason married Evelyn Stuart McNally in 1929.
 Evelyn was a graduate of Rutgers University and worked as a child psychologist in schools.
 They had a daughter, Penelope E. Mason.
 Evelyn died in 1953.
 Mason married his second wife, Edith Ewing Aylsworth, a teacher, in 1956.
 Mason and Edith were passengers in the 1965 Carmel mid-air collision.
-Their plane crash-landed near Danbury, Connecticut where several people died, including the pilot who re-entered the burning plane in an attempt to rescue a passenger.
+Their plane crash-landed near Danbury, Connecticut, where several people died, including the pilot, who re-entered the burning plane in an attempt to rescue a passenger.
 Edith died in 1985.

 Career

 Mason joined the Western Electric Company in 1921.
 In 1925, Bell Telephone Laboratories (Bell Labs) was split off from Western Electric as a separate company.
 Mason went with Bell Labs and remained there for his entire career.
 He retired from Bell Labs in 1965 but remained a consultant there for a further two years.
 After retirement, he held a visiting professor post at Columbia University and was a research associate at Columbia's Henry Krumb School of Mines.
 Mason retired from Columbia in 1977.

+Warren Perry Mason is one of the founders of the Acoustical Society of America (ASA). with other renowned acousticians, at the Bell headquarters in New York City, on December 27, 1928.

 Mason was president of the Acoustical Society of America in 1956.
 He was amongst the first three fellows elected to the Society of Engineering Science in 1975 together with Ahmed Cemal Eringen and Harold Liebowitz.
-Mason died 23 August 23, 1986 in Gainesville, Florida.
+Mason died 23 August 23, 1986, in Gainesville, Florida.